kyamagu/faiss-wheels/README.md

 pipx run build --wheel
 ```

-Alternatively, you may directly pass cmake options via command line.
+Alternatively, you may directly pass CMake options via the command line.
 See [the scikit-build-core documentation](https://scikit-build-core.readthedocs.io/en/latest/configuration/index.html#configuring-cmake-arguments-and-defines) for details on how to specify CMake defines.

 ```bash
 pipx run build --wheel \